Paul Eltzbacher: Political views and National Bolshevism

 Following the defeat of Germany in World War I and the signing of the Treaty of Versailles, Eltzbacher underwent a dramatic ideological transformation.
 In his 1919 work, Der Bolschewismus und die deutsche Zukunft ("Bolshevism and the German Future"), he argued that Germany could regenerate itself by adopting a form of Bolshevism and forging an alliance with the newly formed Soviet Union.
 He advocated for full nationalization of the economy without compensation and described a future in which Germany's national interest and socialist governance could be reconciled.

 Eltzbacher’s ideas were publicized in the conservative newspaper Deutsche Tageszeitung, which coined the term "National Bolshevism" to describe his hybrid ideology combining elements of nationalism, socialism, and authoritarianism.
-He soon became affiliated with the German National People's Party (DNVP), a far-right political party in the Weimar Republic.
+He soon became affiliated with the German National People's Party (DNVP), a right-wing political party in the Weimar Republic.

 In April 1919, as a deputy in the Reichstag, he called for complete state ownership of the economy without compensation—an extreme position even among the more radical wings of the German political spectrum.